 He's out speechifying while Rome burns.

-And uh while this uh woman is waiting to be hanged in Sudan, and while Putin's up to his mischief and the Iranians are getting on with their nuclear program, John Kerry is busy giving a speech a day.
+And while this woman is waiting to be hanged in Sudan, and while Putin's up to his mischief and the Iranians are getting on with their nuclear program, John Kerry is busy giving a speech a day.

 And in the speech he gave before the boring climate change one, he congratulated Harvard or Yale, whichever one it was, on having the most, quote, diverse class ever.

-Uh I don't even get this.
+I don't even get this.

-Like Donald Sterling is dating a woman who's half black and half Hispanic, right?
+Like, Donald Sterling is dating a woman who's half black and half Hispanic, right?

-He's got one of the most diverse mistresses of any rich guy in America.
+Single-handedly, he's got one of the most diverse mistresses of any rich guy in America.

-John Kerry went all the way to Mozambique to find his wife.
+John Kerry, John Kerry went all the way to Mozambique to find his wife.

-That's how non diverse John Kerry is.
+That's how non-diverse John Kerry is.

 There's no private space.